 It’s not hard to add DOIs where they’re available, however.
 And thankfully, there are some good tools you can use to help you streamline that process as well.

 Citing sources is important work.
 And no matter how good software gets, you still have to know the style you’re writing in because you’re responsible for the final product.

-That responsibility doesn’t shift when it’s challenging.
-But that doesn’t mean you have to do everything by hand.
+That responsibility never changes.
+But it also doesn’t mean you have to do everything by hand.

-Careful use of tools like Zotero will go a long way in helping you keep your citations in order while also clearing your way to focus on the substance of your research and writing.
+Careful use of tools like Zotero will go a long way in helping you keep your citations in order while also clearing your way so that you can focus on the substance of your research and writing.

 If you specify the locator type as “section” rather than “page,” however, Chicago-style truncation doesn’t currently happen. ↩